tongJK/MAAT/README.md

 # MAAT
-the deception recongnition by image processing
+the deception recognition by image processing

 # For Public Ver.
 It's a sample result of this project for show what this project can do and interview how this project work